 In addition to the policy in the Common Course Syllabus, students found guilty of cheating or plagiarism will earn a zero on the work in question for the first offense and will be documented with South Plains College.
 Should a second offense occur, the student will be dropped from the course with an 'F'.

-Any amount of dishonesty is subject to these consequences, whether a lot or a little; this can include but is not limited to one copied sentence of a written assignment, a missing citation, an entire paper copied from someone/somewhere else, one plagiarized post on a discussion board, one copied exam item, looking at the scantron of another student during an exam or an exam or other coursework completed by someone other than yourself.
+Any amount of dishonesty is subject to these consequences, whether a lot or a little; this can include but is not limited to: one copied sentence of a written assignment, a missing citation, an entire paper copied from someone/somewhere else, one plagiarized post on a discussion board, one copied exam item, having another person help you during an exam or other coursework completed by someone other than yourself.
 You have also committed academic dishonesty when sharing course content/items/answers.
 This includes sharing course content with classmates or future students as well as sharing course content on websites such as Quizlet, Course Hero, or similar "study applications."
 For further information and examples please see the Catalog, Student Guide, or refer to www.plagiarism.org